 - (a) On or before February 15th of each year, each approved independent school shall assure that it continues to comply with applicable requirements of these rules and state and federal law. - (b) In consultation with the Board, the Agency shall prepare and make available a simplified electronic form to be used to meet the requirement of this section that shall be made available to all approved independent schools by direct email and posting on the Agency website by no later than January 15th of each year and at least 30 days before the date it is due.
-The form shall include the school's specific assurance that to the full extent consistent with the school's statutory and constitutional rights it meets the requirements of Subsection 2223.2 (Nondiscrimination Requirements for Approved Schools) and, for schools approved to receive public tuition, complies with Subsections 2229.1 2229.5 ((Enrollment: Requirements for Approved Independent School, Students, and LEAs), (Staffing), (Assurances), (Procedure for Ensuring the Provision of Special Education Services to Publicly Funded Students in Approved Independent Schools), (Out-of-State Programs)).

-- (c) The form shall also require disclosure of any complaint alleging a violation of a nondiscrimination provision of law or these rules, and the status of each complaint.
+The form shall include the school's specific assurance that to the full extent consistent with the school's statutory and constitutional rights it meets the requirements of Subsection 2223.2 (Nondiscrimination Requirements for Approved Schools) and, for schools approved to receive public tuition, complies with Section 2229 (Approval to Receive Public Tuition; Special Education Approval) and Section 2231 (Written Agreements Required). - (c) The form shall also require disclosure of any complaint alleging a violation of a nondiscrimination provision of law or these rules, and the status of each complaint.
 The Agency, upon review, shall certify to the Board that either there were no complaints or that any pending complaint is under review by an appropriate authority.
-The Agency shall refer any outstanding complaints to the appropriate authority pursuant to Section 2226.2.1 (Complaints; Reports), below. - (d) The form shall be submitted electronically to the Agency.
-Schools may request and the Secretary may grant approval to submit the form on an alternate date, prior to or after the announced due date, in circumstances that are unforeseen or beyond the school's control which prevent submission of the form by the announced date - (e) If an approved independent school fails to submit its form by the date set by the Agency, the Secretary shall promptly contact the school by phone or first class mail regarding its deficiency and notify the Board that the school is out of compliance with subsection (a) above.
+The Agency shall refer any outstanding complaints to the appropriate authority pursuant to Subsection 2226.2.1 (Complaints; Reports), below.

+- (d) In the event that there are circumstances that are unforeseen or beyond the school's control that prevent submission of the form by the announced due date, schools may request, and the Secretary may grant, approval to submit the form on an alternate date.
+The request must be submitted prior to the announced due date unless the Secretary, finds that that delivery of the form pursuant to (b) above was ineffective. - (e) If an approved independent school fails to submit its form by the date set by the Agency, the Secretary shall promptly contact the school by phone or first class mail regarding its deficiency and notify the Board that the school is out of compliance with subsection (a) above.
 After providing an opportunity for a hearing, the Board may revoke, suspend, or impose conditions on the school's approval status, including its ability to receive public tuition, if it determines that the school has failed to comply with the requirements of this Section. - (f) By January 15, 2025, the Agency shall develop and publish the electronic forms required to comply with this Section.
 The Agency shall also deliver at least one online training and written guidance, that shall be made available to approved independent schools, to assist in complying with this requirement.
 All approved independent schools shall be notified of the annual compliance assurance requirement and the submission deadlines by individual email and public notice posted on the Agency website.